bifravst/bifravst/README.md

 - _How can users and other services interact with devices?_
 - _How can I update the application firmware of my devices while they are deployed in the field?_
+- _How can I develop an IIoT product that maximizes battery life, minimizes data usage and handles unreliable connectivity gracefully_?

 _Bifravst_ is licensed under the [MIT license](./LICENSE).